rpkrupali1/News4U/readme.md

 When user selects number of articles then based on selection number of articles should be displayed in main screen

+By default search keyword is used in articles description and title and user has choice to select option to search keyword either in title or description.

 # User Story
 As a reader,
 I should be able to search using most important topics/discusson of my interests,